StephenGunn/directus-typeforge/README.md

 - **Special Field Types:** Support for Directus-specific field types like datetime, JSON, and CSV
 - **Customizable Output:** Control the type name generation and references
+- **SDK Compatibility:** Options to generate types that work seamlessly with the Directus SDK

 ## Installation